realityexpander/How_to_program_from_ground_up/HighLevelLanguages.md

           ```
         - [Click for source code to copy and paste into the BASIC playground](/assets/proceduralWithGosub.bas)

-    - Example without Loops (also called an "unrolled loop", because each step is imperative and "unrolled" from a loop)
+    - Example using `GOSUB` without Loops (also called an "unrolled loop", because each step is imperative and "unrolled" from a loop)
         - Interesting note: compilers will often "unroll" loops to make the code faster because it reduces the number of
           "conditional" statements that the CPU has to execute.
       ```Text